 What’s in Caramel Popcorn?

-Popcorn – whether made on the stovetop, an air popper, or microwave popcorn.
+Popcorn – Stovetop popcorn, made in an air popper, or microwave popcorn.
 Make sure your popcorn doesn’t have any unpopped kernels in it.

 A rich, salty-sweet caramel sauce is tossed with freshly popped popcorn and baked in a low 250° F oven for 45 minutes, stirring three or four times during baking.